Jesmykel/Solutions_Architect_July2022/Week 6/LAB 3/README.md

 Chose the Software table from the table list.
 I Selected the View items.
 Chose Query.
-In the drop-down list under Query, I chose SOftware-index.
+In the drop-down list under Query, I chose Software-usage-index.
 For Softawre, entered Kali linux, and then choose Run.

 8. Clean Up actions